ichi-h/elmish/README.md

 To begin with, this library was created for me to use design patterns written in Vanilla TypeScript in my projects to keep the business logic clean when I develop web front-ends.
 Therefore, it is not a big problem if the products I create depend on this library, because I have complete control over this.

-If you are particular about clean, you can fork @ichi-h/elmish and use it.
-If you are not particular about Elm Architecture, you can refer to designs such as DDD and Clean Architecture.
+If you insist on clean, you can refer to designs such as DDD or Clean Architecture.
+If you must use this library, we recommend that you fork @ichi-h/elmish and use it.

 ## License